 6. The Obese boy with the damaged Hypothalamus

 Although at that time the exact reason why this damage to the hypothalamus might cause the boy to gain weight was unknown, we now know that the hypothalamus uses the hormone leptin to determine how much fuel the body has in storage as fat and based on this information the hypothalamus then sets our metabolic rate and hunger levels.
-A bad diet or eating excessive meals a day can desensitise our hypothalamus to leptin.
-Poor leptin signalling means dysregulation of weight and energy levels without any changes in calories needed.
+A bad diet or eating excessive meals a day can desensitize our hypothalamus to leptin.
+Poor leptin signalling means dis-regulation of weight and energy levels without any changes in calories needed.

 Along with insulin, Leptin, or rather our bodies ability to read it, is another crucial factor as to how many of the calories we eat are freed up to fuel biological process within the body and how many are sent to be stored as body fat.

 Poor leptin sensitivity means more body fat.
-More leptin sensitivity means a leaner more energetic body.
+More Leptin sensitivity means a leaner more energetic body.